 - A. The Master of Science in Education degree program is designed to lead toward AA in the following areas:

-- 1. Elementary Education with endorsement options in the following areas:
+- .
+Elementary Education with endorsement options in the following areas:

-- a.
+- .
 Early Childhood Education

-- b.
+- .
 Reading

-- 2. Secondary Education with endorsement options in the following areas:
+- .
+Secondary Education with endorsement options in the following areas:

-- a.
+- .
 Agricultural Education

-- b.
-Biology

-- c.
-Chemistry

-- d.
-English

-- e.
-Mathematics

-- f.
-Science

-- g.
-Social Science

-- 3. Special Subject Areas (Elementary and Secondary)

-- a.
+- .
 Athletic Administration and Coaching

+- Biology

+- Chemistry

+- Clinical Mental Health Counseling

-- b.
-Guidance Education
+- English

-- c.
-Health and Physical Education
+- Health and Physical Education

+- Mathematics

+- School Counseling

+- Science

+- Social Science

-- d.
-Special Education: Educationally Disabled
+- Special Education: Educationally Disabled

-- B. The Master of Science in Agriculture degree is awarded in Agriculture with endorsement options in the following areas:
+- The Master of Science in Agriculture degree is awarded in Agriculture with endorsement options in the following areas:

-- 1. Agricultural Economics
+Agricultural Economics

-- 2. Agronomy

-- 3. Animal Science

-- C. The Master of Science in Biology is awarded in the biological sciences.